 Telltale’s Walking Dead is less about smashing zombie heads to pieces and more about the human condition.
 It’s about making tough decisions in desperate times, decisions which aren’t easier to make even when you or your friend’s survival is at stake.

 There’s a lot to say about this game, but it would be a shame spoiling even after all these years, so you haven’t had a chance to play it, make sure to get on it.
-There’s one thing we can say without spoiling the story: it’s a zombie themed game, so don’t expect a true happy ending.
+There’s one thing we can say without spoiling the story: it’s a zombie-themed game, so don’t expect a happy ending.
+If that isn’t saddest video games material, I don’t know what is.

 22. Brothers: A Tale of Two Sons